ozum/pg-structure/README.md

 import pgStructure from "pg-structure";

 async function demo() {
-  // pg-structure may read client config from process.env.
-Use environment variables for sensitive information such as passwords. const db = await pgStructure({ database: "db", user: "u", password: "pass" }, { includeSchemas: ["public"] });
+  // Prefer to use environment variables or ".env" file for the credentials.
+See the ".env.example" file. const db = await pgStructure({ database: "db", user: "u", password: "pass" }, { includeSchemas: ["public"] });

   const table = db.get("contact");